 counterintelligence, and other national security activities authorized by law.

 Protective Services for

 the President and others.
 We may disclose your medical information to authorized federal officials so they may provide

 protection to the President, other authorized persons or for foreign heads of state or conduct special investigations.

+Inmates.
 If you are an inmate of a correctional institution or under the custody of a law enforcement

 official, we may disclose your medical information to the correctional institution or law enforcement official.
 For

 example, medical information may be disclosed to provide you with health care, to

 protect your health and safety or the health and safety of others, or for the safety and security of the correctional institution.

 USES AND DISCLOSURES OF SPECIALLY PROTECTED INFORMATION

 Oregon and federal law

 may not release the identity of a person tested for HIV or the results of an HIV-related test without your consent and you

 must be notified of this confidentiality right.
 Drug and alcohol treatment records are specially protected and typically require

 your specific consent for release under both federal and state law.
 Mental health records are specially protected in some

 circumstances, as is genetic information.

 YOUR RIGHTS REGARDING YOUR MEDICAL INFORMATION

 You have the following rights regarding your medical information:

 You have the right to inspect and obtain copies of your medical information that may be used to make decisions about your

 care or payment for your care, not including psychotherapy notes.
 Records are generally kept at the site where services were

 provided.
 To inspect and obtain copies of your medical information, contact the Executive Director.
 There is a charge for

 the costs of copying, mailing or other supplies associated with your request.

 and copy your medical information under limited circumstances.
 If access to your medical information is denied, you may request

 that the denial be reviewed.
 We will comply with state and federal law when choosing a reviewer.
 The person conducting the

 review will not be the person who denied your request.
 We will comply with the outcome of the review.

 to Amend.
 If you feel that your medical information is incorrect or incomplete, you may ask us to amend the information.

 You have the right to request an amendment for as long as the information is kept by or for Sacagawea SBHC.

 Director.
 You must provide a reason that supports your request.

 We may deny your request for an amendment if it

 to amend information that:

 was not created by us, unless the person or entity that created the information

 is no longer available to make the amendment;

 is not part of the information which you would be permitted

 to inspect and copy;

 is accurate and complete.